lkarinja/WC-Vendors-Vendor-List-Widget/README.md

 # WC-Vendors-Vendor-List-Widget
-Adds a widget containing a list of all WC Vendors vendors
+Adds a widget and shortcode containing a list of all WC Vendors vendors